jdtcob/DataScienceCapstone/README.md

 	+ If sufficient number of matches are found, skip to Step 4
 - Step 3: If more matches are needed we shorten user input, calculate penalty, and search again
 	+ "looking forward seeing" >>> "forward seeing"
-- Step 4: Calculate probability score, add penalty if necessary
+- Step 4: Calculate probability scores for matches, add penalty if necessary
 	+ log probability is employed to increase algorithm speed since addition is faster than multiplication